When Strong Conviction Becomes a Cognitive Trap

 The hidden cost is opportunity cost.

-Capital tied up in a defended position cannot be redeployed.
+Capital trapped inside a defended position cannot be redeployed elsewhere.

-The stock they check most often is typically the one declining.
+The stock checked most often is often the one causing the most discomfort.

 When This Framework Does Not Apply